Ralta/MarketingListManager/README.md

 You can also copy lists and merge data from one to another static list.

 ##Setup
-Simply download the [latest release](https://github.com/amoedo/MarketingListManager/releases/latest) and copy the DLL library into your XrmToolbox folder.
+Simply download the plugin through the XRM toolbox Plugin Store.